vfgodos/Data-analytics-challenge/README.md

 - Load the processed information into a database

+#### Visualization

+- Plot your data in a meaningful way

 #### Predictions

+- Do you have any hypothesis?
 - Can you make any kind of prediction: regression and/or classification?

-#### Visualization

-- Plot your data in a meaningful way

 #### Storytelling